-Do spectrum licences generally specify the permitted use or is permitted use (fully or partly) unrestricted?
+3 Do spectrum licences generally specify the permitted use or is permitted use (fully or partly) unrestricted?
 Is licensed spectrum tradable or assignable?

-All spectrum licences generally specify the permitted use and are not tradable or assignable, fully or partly, by virtue of the Telecom Law unless a prior approval is obtained from the NTRA.
-In addition, all licence agreements include a change of control restriction, so that the licensee may not even merge with any third party unless prior written approval is obtained from the NTRA.
+All spectrum licences generally specify the permitted use and are not tradable or assignable, fully or partly, under the Telecom Law unless prior approval is obtained from the NTRA.
+Also, all licence agreements include a change of control restriction, so that the licensee may not even merge with any third party unless prior written approval is obtained from the NTRA.